-There are forty-five officially confirmed Iowa counties for emerald ash borer.
+There are sixty-six officially confirmed Iowa counties for emerald ash borer.
 Allamakee was the first county confirmed positive in May 2010.
 EAB was found on an island along the Mississippi river near the city of New Albin.

 Although more emerald ash borer locations are being found in Iowa, Iowa State University specialist encourage Iowa homeowners to evaluate their ash trees and to hold off on any insecticide prevention, unless they are within 15 miles of confirmed emerald ash borer infestations.